VirtualPlanetaryLaboratory/bigplanet/docs/index.rst

 has the extension ``.bpa``.
 As a BigPlanet archive contains *all* the data from your parameter sweep, you can safely delete the raw data once the archive is created.
-The archive uses HDF5's built-in Fletcher32 checksums for automatic data integrity verification, ensuring your data remains uncorrupted.
+The archive uses HDF5's built-in Fletcher32 checksums for automatic data integrity verification on numeric datasets, ensuring your data remains uncorrupted.
 Accessing data from the archive is at least 10 times faster than from the raw ASCII text data.

 While it is possible to perform analyses and plot outputs from the archive, it is often still painfully slow for parameter sweeps consisting of 10,000 simulations or more.